Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 Frequently Asked Questions

-Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson Syndrome (SJS).
-Evidence from systematic reviews and case reports confirms that lamotrigine can trigger SJS, a severe mucocutaneous reaction.
-The risk is highest in the initial weeks of therapy, especially with rapid dose escalation or coadministration with valproate (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson syndrome (SJS).
+Evidence from systematic reviews, case reports, and FDA boxed warnings supports this association.
+The risk is highest in the initial weeks of therapy, especially with rapid dose escalation or coadministration with valproic acid (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 Does submitting information create an attorney-client relationship?